SEO Cold Email Templates that Actually Get Responses

 Some ways to personalize cold emails are:

 - Using the contact’s first name (in the subject line or opening line)

-- Bring up details about their business
+- Bring up details about their company

 - Mention recent blog posts of theirs that you enjoyed